HuskyCougar/CyberKSAs/OffSec_Video_TimeStamps.md

     <td valign="top">HackTheBox - Control</td>
     <td valign="top" style="white-space: nowrap">2020-04-25</td>
     <td valign="top" style="white-space: nowrap"><a href="https://youtu.be/kFfYHmLmwVc?t=4470">01:14:30</a> / <a href="https://www.youtube.com/watch?v=kFfYHmLmwVc">01:42:53</a></td>
-    <td valign="top">Looking at the PSReadLine directory to get some powershell history and a hint at enumerating permissions in the registry</td>
+    <td valign="top">Looking at the PSReadLine directory to get some PowerShell history and a hint at enumerating permissions in the registry</td>
   </tr>
   <tr>
     <td valign="top">IppSec</td>